FormaServe/formaserve.github.io/README.md

 ## 💻 Your IBM i Specialists

-FormaServe is a friendly, family run IBM i ISV that has been running for over 30 years.
+FormaServe is a friendly, family run IBM i ISV that has been operating successfully for over 30 years.

 [Take a look at our website for more information](https://www.formaserve.co.uk)